smap-consulting/javarosa/README.md

 ## Changes in this JavaRosa fork

-*  Teh default() function that prevents a manually modified default value from being reset on save of the survey
+*  Add a default() function that prevents a manually modified default value from being reset on save of the survey

 ## Acknowledgements